longtongster/statistic-guide/README.md

 - z-test
   - can be used to test a statistic on proportions or different
   - can be used to test if proportions of two groups are the same
+  - can be used to test proportions of two groups with paired data.
   - can be used to test mean of a population given the standard deviation is known
 - t-test
 - f-test